 WSU NCAT is located at 4004 N. Webb Rd, Wichita, KS 67226.
-Starting fall 2018, students could take advantage of the affiliation between Wichita State University and WSU Tech - formerly known as Wichita Area Technical College.
+Students can take advantage of the affiliation between Wichita State University and WSU Tech - formerly known as Wichita Area Technical College.
 The partnering with WSU Tech provides technical classes at this location including but not limited to: Advanced Coatings; CAD/CAM training; Composites & Advanced Materials; Nondestructive Test; and Emerging Technology.